ivop/ramtest2114/README.md

 avrdude -V -c arduino -b 57600 -P /dev/ttyUSB0 -p atmega328p -vv -U flash:w:main.hex
 ````

-Replace ```/dev/ttyUSB0``` if your systems is configured to assign a different serial device to your Nano.
+Replace ```/dev/ttyUSB0``` if your system is configured to assign a different serial device to your Nano.

 ### Usage